College of Arts and Sciences

 A student, in consultation with the undergraduate advisor, may choose to focus on a specialized area of Spanish.

-Latin American Culture Studies specialization - Spring 2017 course requirements
+Latin American Culture Studies specialization - Fall 2017 course requirements

 An interdisciplinary planned curriculum of studies on Latin America.